 The difference between act and regulation can be a little hard to understand as they are interrelated.
 Every country has a legislative body that is responsible for making laws applicable to all citizens of the country or to particular sections of the society and they have to follow it to prevent penalties or severe sentences.
 Act and regulation are two legal words that we keep hearing in media and also read about them in newspapers very frequently without understanding the finer details between these two terms.
 There are many who thing that an act and a regulation are same and interchangeable.
-However, this is not correct and this article will highlight the differences between an act and a regulation in easy terms.
+However, this is not correct, and this article will highlight the differences between an act and a regulation in easy terms.

-An act is a Bill that has been enacted by parliament and given a nod by the President.
-An Act is a public document and is open for all to se (after all, it applies on all citizens, so they have a right to know all about it and its provisions).
+An Act is a Bill that has been enacted by parliament and given a nod by the President.
+An Act is a public document and is open for all to see.
+As an Act applies on all the citizens, they have a right to know all about it and its provisions.
 An Act is essentially rules and regulations, the provisions containing statements that are designed to give effect to a particular policy.
-An Act may be of public importance or it may deal with matters pertaining to national security.
+An Act may be of public importance, or it may deal with matters pertaining to national security.

 These are the difference between Act and regulation.
 As you can see, when we take Act and regulation, they are interrelated.
-To make the difference between an Act and a regulation easier for a common man, while everyone is aware of the Act known as DUI (driving Under Influence), not many are aware of all the detailed provisions of the acts that are known as regulations.
-It is these regulations that define how the act is going to be applicable under different circumstances.
+To make the difference between an Act and a regulation easier for a common man, look at this example.
+While everyone is aware of the Act known as DUI (Driving Under Influence), not many are aware of all the detailed provisions of the acts that are known as regulations.
+It is these regulations that define how the Act is going to be applicable under different circumstances.
 With this information in mind, you will be able to identify an Act from a regulation from now on.